Nestorian Church, Famagusta: Architecture

-The church walls are made of ashlar and the church has three naves and three apses.
+The church walls are made of ashlar and has three naves and three apses.
 All three naves have entrances to their west.
 Originally, the church was built with a single nave and a protruding apse; the other two naves and two minor apses were added at a later date.
 During this transformation, the eastern and central bays were demolished to be replaced by arcades supported by square pillars.
 The western bay, according to Bacci, was turned into "a kind of narthex or vestibule".
 The older façade of the building is plainer, with a round window and a plain portal, while the portal of the southern nave, added later, is adorned with an oeil-de-boeuf and marble mouldings.

 The church is home to numerous frescoes dated to the 14th and 15th centuries.
-Unlike Byzantine Orthodox churches, the frescoes in the Nestorian Church are not part of a unified design, which is characteristic of Nestorian Churches.
-Many of the frescoes were actually painted in different periods by different artists.
-The apse may have had a unified design, but this is impossible to uncertain given the level of damage to the frescoes.
+Unlike Byzantine Orthodox churches, the frescoes in the Nestorian Church are not part of a unified design, which is characteristic of Nestorian churches.
+Many of the frescoes were painted in different periods by different artists.
+The apse may have had a unified design, but this is impossible to determine given the level of damage to the frescoes.

-The church was, as of June 2013, the only one in Famagusta to have a bell, and one of the best preserved ones in its state from the medieval times due to the lack of use over the centuries.
+The church was, as of June 2013, the only one in Famagusta to have a bell, and one of the best preserved ones in its state from medieval times due to the lack of use.